 I studied History (BA Hons) and Modern World History (MA) at Brunel University London from 2008-2015.
 After graduating I moved to Berlin, and worked as a consultant from 2014-2016.
-I am currently reading for my PhD in Empire and Colonial History at the Open University (FT).
+I have recently and successfully defended my PhD in Empire and Colonial History at the Open University (FT).

 In 2014 I was a member of a multi-skilled team from the Schools of Arts and Department of Computer Science (DCS) at Brunel University, exploring the feasibility of mobile apps for use at museum and heritage sites (iSEE).
 The project was funded by the Technology Strategy Board (66,000GBP) with a remit to explore innovative methods of software development that combine mobile device sensing and experience programming.
 The project aims to create a new platform for experience development, localised business models and smartphone apps.